Welcome to the Litchfield Hills Amateur Astronomy Club

 Comments Off on LHAAC resumes in-person events at White Memorial

 The club held its first in-person public event in more than a year with a new talk called “Juno at Jupiter” on August 27.
-The last two public talks of 2021 are “Saturn – the real Lord of the rings”, in October and our popular annual astro-imaging roundup in November.
-See the calendar page for Read More…
+The last two public talks of Read More…

 May 26 talk on Roving Mars